 She set the women working all over the state, organizing unions to be more efficient.
 She organized over 100 unions that year and carried in the first petition to the Legislature, the largest one ever presented up to that time.

-The women not only worked faithfully, but when election day came, they also turned out all over the state and worked all day, urging up indifferent and negligent voters and supplying refreshments.
+The women worked faithfully, but when election day came, they also turned out all over the state and worked all day, urging up indifferent and negligent voters and supplying refreshments.
 They held prayer meetings in the churches sang church songs every hour to remind the voters that the women were praying for protecting the homes and the boys.

 In his message to the Legislature on January 14, 1879, Governor John P. St. John included a section on temperance.
 He said in part: “The subject of temperance, in its relation to the use of intoxicating liquors as a beverage, has occupied the attention of the people of Kansas to such an extent I feel it my duty to call your attention to some of its evils and suggest, if possible, a remedy.
 Much has been said of late years about hard times and extravagant and useless expenditures.
 In this connection, I desire to call your attention to the fact that here in Kansas, where our people are at least as sober and temperate as are found in any of the states in the West, the money spent annually for intoxicating liquors would defray the entire expenses of the state government, including the care and maintenance of all the charitable institutions, agricultural college, normal school, state university, and penitentiary… Could we but dry up this one great evil that consumes annually so much wealth and destroys the physical, moral and mental usefulness of its victims, we would hardly need prisons, poorhouses, or police.”